Skip to content

 Conversations

-Conversations are persistent, immutable data structures that maintain chat history with automatic LLM round-trips.
+Conversations are immutable data structures that maintain chat history.
 Each operation returns a new conversation value — the original is never modified.
+This means you always re-bind the result:

 Creating Conversations